-It’s one of those movies that try to easily earn an Academy Award, (this is not a joke guys & gals) but this movie only had one nomination for best actor.
+It’s one of those movies that tries to easily earn an Academy Award, (this is not a joke guys & gals) but this movie only had one nomination for Best Actor.
 Let’s see why it has a mixed reputation from both movie goers & critics.

 Yay: The music in the soundtrack are songs by The Beatles which is Sam’s favorite band.
-The producers of this film managed to bring their own awesome mix for this picture.
+The producers of the film managed to bring their own awesome mix for this picture.

-The Cast of the film including Sean Penn, Michelle Pfeiffer & Dakota Fanning did a decent job for their roles.
+The Cast of the film including Sean Penn, Michelle Pfeiffer, Laura Dern, & Dakota Fanning, all did a decent job for their respective performances.

 I’ll give this film Bonus Points for a scene with Sam & his lawyer Rita, watching Johnny Bravo (I grew up watching Cartoon Network shows during the network’s prime) in the waiting room.
 Those were the good ol’ days.

 Lots of Product Placement as I call it, P.P. for short as an acronym.

 The blue hue screen featuring scenes such as the court, felt out of place, it’s as if they turned this into a neo-noir psychological thriller like Minority Report.
-In the trailer, none it the blue in the scenes weren’t shown.
+In the trailer, none of the blue in the scenes weren’t shown.
 Is Zack Snyder responsible for coming up with the blue filter?
 If so, I demand answers right now!

 The title of the film is kinda misleading, it should’ve been called “You Can Call Me Sam.”
 Which is a quote in the movie.

 According to Roger Ebert, he pointed out that it’s difficult to depict who to root for, plus there is no bad guy in this conflict.
 So there’s the problem, The film lacked a compelling villain to go head to head on the protagonist.

 After watching the movie, scene by scene, the characters, dramatic moments etc. This is a personification of trying to manipulate viewers & critics to make this movie earn a truckload of critical acclaim, but it fail to take home the prize.
 Sean Penn got nominated but at the end, he didn’t, until later on, he became a two time Academy Award winner for his performances in Mystic River & Milk.

-This trend of Oscar Bait films is gonna keep going on and on.
-In the meantime Hollywood, try not make another type of movie to get people’s butts in theaters, make something more exciting, inspiring, hopeful with a teaspoon of making your audience relate to the characters.
+This trend involving Oscar Bait related films, is gonna keep going on and on.
+In the meantime Hollywood, try not to make another type of movie to get people’s butts in theaters, make something more exciting, inspiring & hopeful with a teaspoon of making your audience relate to the characters caught in extraordinary circumstances.